Stochastic conformal flows in even dimensions: Abstract

 \section{Abstract}

 We define two stochastic analogs of a geometric flow on even-dimensional manifolds called $Q$-curvature flow, and use the theory of Dirichlet forms to construct weak solutions to both.
-The first of these flows, which we call the normalized $Q$ flow (NQF), preserves the intrinsic volume normalization from the deterministic setting.
-The second, which we call the Liouville $Q$ flow (LQF), has a different normalization motivated by a similar flow studied in \cite{DS22}.
+The first of these flows, which we call the normalized $Q$ flow (NQF), preserves the volume normalization from the deterministic setting.
+The second, which we call the Liouville $Q$ flow (LQF), has a different normalization motivated by a similar flow studied by Dubédat and Shen.
 The volume dynamics of NQF and LQF are shown to evolve as square Bessel and CIR processes, respectively.
-We also show that under certain additional conditions, LQF is a stochastic quantization of the even-dimensional Polyakov-Liouville measures recently defined in \cite{DHKS}.
+We also show that under certain additional conditions, LQF is a stochastic quantization of the even-dimensional Polyakov-Liouville measures recently introduced by Dello Schiavo, Herry, Kopfer, and Sturm.